ginnox/CanalNetworkDocs/Farm_Blocks_and_Network_Sizing/Farm_Blocks_and_Network_Sizing.md

 One of the key strengths of CanalNETWORK software is high level of task automation avaiable for time consuming and error prone tasks.
 Once a network of canals is succesully imported and resolved, subsequent tasks are easy to manage, giving users a quick turnarround time for their projects.
 Farmblock analysis functionality is one of such many features.

-Farmblock tools assist to identify and calculate farmblock for the lowest level(s) of canals in a given netowrk, and cummulate the values towards the primary level canals.
+Farmblock tools assist to identify and calculate irrigation areas for the lowest level(s) of canals in a given netowrk, and cummulate the values towards the primary level canals.
 This process facilitates two important stages of the design:

 1. Accurately determine the net irrigable area of the network, or its sub-networks, or any other level of canal.